KristjanESPERANTO/MagicMirror-3rd-Party-Modules/result.md

 ### [MMM-GoogleMapsTraffic by vicmora](https://github.com/vicmora/MMM-GoogleMapsTraffic)

 1. `package.json` issue: No repository field.
-2. No keywords in 'package.json'.
-We would use them as tags on the website.
+2. There are no keywords in 'package.json'.
+We would use them as tags on the module list page.
 3. Typo: Found `Magic Mirror` in file `MMM-GoogleMapsTraffic.js`: Replace it with `MagicMirror²`.

 ### [MMM-GooglePhotos by hermanho](https://github.com/hermanho/MMM-GooglePhotos)

-1. No keywords in 'package.json'.
-We would use them as tags on the website.
+1. There are no keywords in 'package.json'.
+We would use them as tags on the module list page.
 2. Recommendation: Found `axios` in file `GPhotos.js`: Replace it with built-in fetch.
 3. Deprecated: Found `electron-rebuild` in file `README.md`: Replace it with `@electron/rebuild`
 4. Recommendation: Found `require("https")` in file `node_helper.js`: Replace "https" by "node:https".